theaholtlund/instagram-analysis/README.md

 To utilise the script:

-1. Run the script for which you want to perform an analysis.
+1. All analysis scripts are located in the `analysis_scripts` directory.
+Run the script for which you want to perform an analysis.
 2. Once the analysis is complete, the output can be found in the `analysis_outputs` directory, with a name corresponding to the area of analysis.

 ### Repository Contents